jacqueline-homan/Tracer/README.md

     cat >> $HOME/.profile <<EOF

+    # Add the shared cabal sandbox to the PATH.
     export PATH=$$HOME/Haskell/cabal-sandbox/bin:$$PATH

+    EOF

 _NOTE: Make absolutely sure_ you use `cat >>` above, or you'll overwrite your profile instead of adding to it.